Made in China

 Qipao (Left), Image Courtesy of Fashionista, Hanfu (Right), Image Courtesy of Fashion Hanfu

 Chinese Fashion is undergoing a modern renaissance, with a new generation of emerging designers starting to excel domestically and on the global scene.
-Comparable to the developments in Japanese streetwear, modern-day Chinese designers are mixing Western fashion with traditional garment wear to create an innovative hybrid aesthetic.
+Comparable to the developments in Japanese streetwear, modern-day Chinese designers are mixing Western fashion with traditional garments to create an innovative hybrid aesthetic.
 With stores and offices across China, Europe, and America, these emerging Chinese brands are creating luxury garments with high-quality craftsmanship.
 Proud of their origins, they are pushing the boundaries of style and design, and forcing the world to rethink what it means to be Made in China.
 To celebrate their success, we are showcasing 10 of our favourite brands:

 Image Courtesy of 1Granary

 Founded in 2015, SAMUEL GUÌ YANG is a womenswear brand based in both London and Shanghai.
-After graduating from the MA Fashion course at Central Saint Martins, Samuel Guì Yang started his self-monikered design studio with a lot of behind-the-scenes help from his old classmate, Erik Litzén, who joined the brand as co-creator in 2017.
-Together, the pair have made ground-breaking decisions, whether it is in their design choices or general direction of the brand such as refraining from showing fashion week in order to maintain a business which is on their own terms.
+After graduating from the MA Fashion course at Central Saint Martins, Samuel Guì Yang started his design studio with a lot of behind-the-scenes help from his old classmate, Erik Litzén, who joined the brand as co-creator in 2017.
+Together, the pair have made ground-breaking decisions, whether in their design choices or general direction of the brand, such as refraining from showing during fashion week in order to maintain a business which is on their own terms.
 They have also decided to keep their brand as sustainable as possible by sourcing local materials and fabrics and avoiding waste.
 Although this may prove more difficult for a smaller brand to maintain, Yang and Litzén are adamant in factoring sustainability in every choice they make as a label.
 SAMUEL GUÌ YANG specialises in womenswear inspired by Chinese traditional dress and the pragmatic Swedish style, inspired by Litzén’s Swedish origins, and general Western fashion inspirations.
 At the core of the brand is a fusion between two different cultures, aiming to amass a Western and Eastern clientele.

 Image Courtesy of XUZHI

-After graduating from Central Saint Martins with a degree in womenswear, Xuzhi Chen started his career as fashion designer under iconic fashion houses, including J.W.
+After graduating from Central Saint Martins with a degree in womenswear, Xuzhi Chen started his career as a fashion designer under some big name fashion houses, including J.W.
 Anderson.
-In 2015, Xuzhi founded his self-named fashion brand XU ZHI, trying to capture the perplexing trials and tribulations of life.
+In 2015, Xuzhi founded his self-named fashion brand XU ZHI, whilst trying to capture the perplexing trials and tribulations of life.
 While exploring the relationship between softness and strength in this menswear and womenswear brand, Xuzhi uses outstanding craftsmanship and scrupulous attention to detail.
 Some of his best work includes traditional weaving and fringe cutting, a staple of the XU ZHI wardrobe.
-The brand and designer have caught the eye of many within the fashion industry, receiving the CFDA Outstanding Achievement award, as well as being featured in the Forbes 2017 30 under 30 list, and the Business of Fashion 2018 500 list.
+The brand and designer has caught the eye of many within the fashion industry, receiving the CFDA Outstanding Achievement award, as well as being featured in the Forbes 2017 30 under 30 list, and the Business of Fashion 2018 500 list.
 All this attention, alongside XU ZHI’s talent and high-quality garments has established the brand as an outstanding figure within the fashion industry.

 Image Courtesy of Twin Factory